dentemple/TaskHelper-Job-Corps/README.md

 informative for their own purposes.**

 With each iteration of this project, I'll do what I can to localize context requirments, but I can't guarantee true *context-free code* for quite a long time, if at all.
-Unfortunately, it's simply not within my project's intended scope.
+Unfortunately, it's simply not within my project's intended scope (but I'll do what I can).

 To learn more about IBM's HACL: